kjhealy/pandoc-templates/README.markdown

-# Pandoc Templates, CSS files, and
+# Pandoc Templates, CSS files, and a shell script for use with Marked.app

 ## Description